 This edger comes with four depth settings which are easy to select using a small handle on the back of the edger.
-With a heavy-duty blade cover and trigger lock, this edger also has the safety features you need.Check Price on Amazon
+With a heavy-duty blade cover and trigger lock, this edger also has the safety features you need.Learn More and Buy Now at Amazon

 If you do not have a lot of edging to do and do not want to buy a tool that is strictly dedicated to edging, perhaps you should choose a multi-use tool like this Greenworks combination trimmer and edger.
 With this tool, you can do all your trimming and edging too.